utkarshmttl/SimpliLend/README.md

 Challenge number 2

 SimpliLendDemo is the java package for the android app.
-Server_side contains the model and controller files (part of MVC architecture based framework- CodeIgnitor)
+Server_side contains the model and controller files (part of MVC architecture based framework- CodeIgnitor) which are uploaded on the server.

 app-debug.apk is the unsigned apk file which can be downloaded on an android device and then installed to see thw working of the application.